-- 2.1 The 2009 EIA identified issues across a range of protected characteristics that needed to be addressed.
-These issues were based on the guidance contained in the London Plan Supplementary Planning Guidance Document 'Planning for Equality and Diversity in London' (October 2007) in order to determine the impact of the policies in the Core Strategy and Site Allocations DPDs on protected equalities groups in Lewisham and were therefore consistent with the London Plan.: - 2.2 The Core Strategy DPD covers the entire borough and applies new policies on changes to the physical environment such as: change of use of buildings, protection of such uses as open space, protection of existing community facilities and providing new ones, shops, offices, industrial buildings and warehouses, and the quality, amount and location of new housing development.
-The scoping concluded that the following issues covered by the Core Strategy DPD were relevant to equalities groups:
+2.1 The Core Strategy EIA (2009) identified issues across a range of protected characteristics that needed to be addressed.
+These issues were based on the guidance contained in the London Plan Supplementary Planning Guidance Document 'Planning for Equality and Diversity in London' (October 2007) which set out which planning issues were relevant and could reasonably be dealt with by planning policies.
+Following the guidance means that the issues examined aligned with the issues examined in assessing equalities issues for the London Plan.

+2.2 The Core Strategy covers the entire borough and applies new policies on changes to the physical environment such as: change of use of buildings, protection of such uses as open space, protection of existing community facilities and providing new ones, shops, offices, industrial buildings and warehouses, and the quality, amount and location of new housing development.
+The scoping, and the subsequent up-date in the EAA, concluded that the following issues covered by the Core Strategy were relevant to equalities groups: